FredericF-IT/DnD5eCharacterCalculator/README.md

 sudo apt-get install python3-pillow
 sudo apt-get install python3-pil.imagetk
 It may happen that the program gives you the error "_tkinter.TclError: couldn't connect to display "whatever"
-You can fix this by using this
+You can fix this by using this in the terminal export DISPLAY=:0
-export DISPLAY=:0
 with the number that responds to the appropriate monitor.

 To use:
 Start Analysis.py in the commandline
-All settings are explained inside the file, but most settings in Analysis.py are overwritten with those from Settings.txt
+All settings are explained inside the file, but most settings in Analysis.py are overwritten with those from Settings.txt Extra recommendations for settings at end of Project PDF.